Co-Founder & CEO

 Development and Communications Manager

-Henah manages communications for She’s The First, including social media, campaign strategy, and grassroots fundraising.
+Henah manages development and communications for She’s The First, including social media, donor management, and grassroots fundraising campaigns.
 She is a proud Scarlet Knight from Rutgers University, holding a dual-degree in Psychology and Communications, and she completed her Master’s in Social Entrepreneurship from Pepperdine University.
-She is very passionate about the empowerment of women worldwide, especially financial inclusion, economic opportunity, and access to quality education.
+Henah is super passionate about the empowerment of women worldwide, especially financial inclusion, economic opportunity, and access to quality education.

 Alvi supports our programs team on both the campus and international sides.
 Prior to her joining, Alvi dedicated a year of service as an AmeriCorps member to build volunteer capacity at generationOn.
 She graduated from Pace University with a degree in Economics and History, and has always been passionate about making a positive change in her community.

 Board of Directors